marczz/mzlinux_pages/development/freedom.md

     [Philosophy of the GNU Project](http://www.gnu.org/philosophy/philosophy.html)
     page is a good start point, to help us to choose between [freedom or power](http://www.gnu.org/philosophy/freedom-or-power.html)
--   You can also find some links in my french page
-    {{< iref "225" "Liberté, égalité, fraternité: Le logiciel" >}}
 -   A recent essay on this question is
     [Toward a new self-definition for open source ](http://blog.ianbicking.org/2009/09/10/a-new-self-definition-for-foss/)